duckietown/duckietown-lx/modcon/README.md

     dts code workbench --duckiebot YOUR_DUCKIEBOT

-This is the modality "everything runs on the robot".
+In this mode "everything runs on the robot".

 You can also test using

     dts code workbench --duckiebot YOUR_DUCKIEBOT --local

-This is the modality "drivers running on the robot, agent runs on the laptop."
+In this mode instead "drivers run on the robot, agent runs on the laptop.".
+When testing like this you should expect reduced latency from computation (your computer is likely more powerful than the Duckiebot's onboard computer) but increased latency from network (as data and commands need to be shipped back and forth).
+Generally speaking the performance of this mode should be better than runnning the agent on the robot for computationally intensive agents, but this mode suffers from environmental factors (network quality and use).

 ### 📽 Perform local evaluation